Section: 4.14

 Scope

-This policy applies to all investigations conducted to evaluate possible violations of laws or regulations or of the Compliance policies and procedures within AHRC NYC.
+This policy applies to compliance related investigati0ns conducted to evaluate possible violations of laws or regulations or of the Compliance policies and procedures within AHRC NYC.

 Procedure

-Depending upon the type of possible infraction, the vice president of Corporate Compliance will determine which employees possess the requisite skill sets to examine the particular issue(s) and will assemble a team of investigators as needed.
-The vice president of Corporate Compliance will decide whether AHRC NYC has sufficient internal resources to conduct the investigation, or whether external resources are also needed.
+Depending upon the type of possible compliance infraction, the Chief Compliance Officer/VP Corporate Compliance will determine which agency employees possess the requisite skill sets to examine the particular issue(s) and will assemble a team of investigators as needed.
+The Chief Compliance Officer/VP Corporate Compliance will decide whether AHRC NYC has sufficient internal resources to conduct the investigation, or whether external resources are also needed.

-If appropriate, the vice president of Corporate Compliance will recommend the cessation of internal activities that may be the cause of the possible non-compliance.
+If appropriate, the Chief Compliance Officer/VP Corporate Compliance will recommend the cessation of internal activities that may be the cause of the possible non-compliance.

-The vice president of Corporate Compliance will work with the investigation team to develop a strategy for reviewing and examining the facts surrounding the possible violation, which may include, but not be limited to, an audit of billing practices and interviews.
+The Chief Compliance Officer/VP Corporate Compliance will work with the investigation team to develop a strategy for reviewing and examining the facts surrounding the possible violation, which may include, but not be limited to, an audit of billing practices and interviews.
 Interviews should include the “Who, What, When, Where, and Why” of the circumstances.
 All interview notes and notes from the documents reviewed must be kept as part of the investigation file.

 Post-Investigation

-Upon receipt of the results from the investigation, depending on the scope and severity of any identified violations, the vice president of Corporate Compliance may consult with counsel, the chief executive officer and/or the Compliance Committee in order to determine:
+Upon receipt of the results from the investigation, depending on the scope and severity of any identified violations, the Chief Compliance Officer/VP Corporate Compliance may consult with counsel, the Chief Executive Officer and/or the internal and Board Compliance and Ethics Committees in order to determine:

 Documentation

-At the conclusion of the investigation, the vice president of Corporate Compliance will organize the information in a manner that enables AHRC NYC to determine whether an infraction did, in fact, occur.
-The vice president of Corporate Compliance will track the investigation, including responsible parties and due dates in a central case file.
-The log book will include a notion of “complete” when the matter has been investigated and/or fully resolved.
+At the conclusion of the investigation, the Chief Compliance Officer/VP Corporate Compliance will organize the information in a manner that enables AHRC NYC to determine whether an infraction did, in fact, occur.

 Reporting

-The vice president of Corporate Compliance will be responsible for reporting all investigations to the chief executive officer and the Board of Directors, as appropriate.
+The Chief Compliance Officer/VP Corporate Compliance will be responsible for reporting all investigations to the Chief Executive Officer and the Board of Directors, as appropriate.